Return to Joe Payne's Genealogy Page Return to Gen. Robert E. Lee Lineage

 John Carter was one of the pioneers of Tennessee, and a principal and prominent

 member of the Watauga Settlement.
-He emigrated from
+He emigrated from Virginia, in 1771.

-Virginia, in 1771.
-Intelligent and patriotic, he was soon a leader in the Watauga Association, and became the Chairman of the Committee
+Intelligent and patriotic, he was soon a leader in the Watauga Association, and

-and of the Court - which for several years combined the Legislative, Judicial
+became the Chairman of the Committee and of the Court - which for several years

-and executive functions of the infant Government West of the Alleghany, Ramsey's Annals of Tennessee, page
+Government West of the Alleghany, Ramsey's Annals of Tennessee, The Carter

 Aug.
 27, 1781.
 Landon Carter, Esq. to have leave of administration on the Estate of Col. John Carter, deceased, and for that purpose have entered Valentine Sevier, Thomas Houghton and Charles Robertson, Esq. his sureties in the sim of Five Hundred thousand Pounds for his faithful administration, etc. Page 85 American Historical Magazine, Vol. 6.